BJL156/ARM-C-Compiler/README.md

 A lightweight, zero-dependency C compiler written from scratch.
 It compiles C source code into AArch64 assembly, which can then be assembled using GAS or [ARM Assembler](https://github.com/BJL156/ARM-Assembler).

 This C compiler is the next stage of my AArch64 toolchain, continuing from my previous project: [ARM Assembler](https://github.com/BJL156/ARM-Assembler).
-By using both together, they create a toolchain that goes from C source code all the way down to an ELF64 executable.
+By using both projects together, they create a toolchain that starts from C source code and goes all the way down to an ELF64 executable.

 ## Supported C Features
 The compiler currently supports a subset of C, including: